PixelgenTechnologies/pixelator/README.md

 ### Installation from source

-Pixelator can be installed from source by cloning the repository.
+You can also install pixelator from source by cloning the repository.

 ```shell
 git clone https://github.com/pixelgentechnologies/pixelator.git